 Each year, the Greenville County Library System celebrates Hispanic Heritage Month with free events that explore and share Hispanic history and culture through art, dance, poetry, and more.
 Hispanic Heritage Month events are put on throughout the months of September and October each year.

 During 2019, this series of events was generously supported by Palmetto Luna Arts.
-Please check back during September of 2020 for an updated list of related events, and plan to join in the fun.
+We do not have any events planned for Hispanic Heritage Month in 2020.
+Please check back during 2021 for an updated list of related events, and plan to join in the fun.

 Visit Hispanic Heritage Month SC for complete listing of related events in the community.